Book Lists

 Books Worth Reading (Alphabetical):

-This list reflects some of the books read by Heather Gonzales and have been helpful as an adoptee, working with adoptees.
-Individual comments/reviews are listed for some books and bold titles indicate higher personal preference.
+This list reflects some of the books read by Heather Gonzales, which have been helpful as an adoptee, working with adoptees, but does not indicate 100% agreement with everything in every book.
+Individual comments/reviews are listed for some books, and bold titles indicate higher personal preference.
 This list includes some, but not all, titles from other book lists found on this site.

 • Adoption Healing…a Path to Recovery, by Joe Soll, LCSW (adult adoptee)